 - I want to travel to: every U.S. state, Canada, and every continent.

 - I want to establish:a $5 million endowment for the East Austin Conservancy (a non-profit group that helps to address gentrification), and an off-the-grid net-zero housing cooperative on 50 acres in rural Travis County.

-- I want to meet: His Holiness the Dali Lama, Deepak Chopra, Giorgio Tsoukalos, Michio Kaku, Guy Fieri, Terry Gross, Michelle Obama and Barack Obama, individuals who are interesting and provocative in myriad ways; my favorite athletes of all time, Michael Jordan, Wayne Gretzky, Roger Federer and Pele; and celebrity Austin residents Sandra Bullock, Matthew McConaughey, Andy Roddick, Robert Rodriguez and Richard Linklater and Willie Nelson (just because they are local celebrities).
+- I want to meet: His Holiness the Dali Lama, Deepak Chopra, Giorgio Tsoukalos, Michio Kaku, Guy Fieri, Terry Gross, Michelle Obama and Barack Obama, individuals who are interesting and provocative in myriad ways; my favorite athletes of all time, Michael Jordan, Wayne Gretzky, Roger Federer and Pele; and celebrity Austin residents Sandra Bullock, Matthew McConaughey, Andy Roddick, Robert Rodriguez, Richard Linklater, Willie Nelson, Michael Dell, Elon Musk, Joe Rogan, Emma Stone and/or James Marsden (just because they are local celebrities).

 - I want to discuss a comic book idea with band members of: Metallica, Rage Against the Machine, Tool & Slayer.

 - I want to meet: Jim Cantore and all the storm trackers on the Weather Channel.

 - I want to meet the following MSNBC news personalities: Morning Joe because they play rock music in the intros/outros, the MSNBC White House Press Corps (because they rock) and Ari Melber (because of the musical elements he incorporates into "The Beat").

 - I would like to get a hug from: Oprah, Beyonce, Ellen, and Lady Gaga (to see if some of their talent can rub off on me).